-Kaua'i is the oldest, greenest, wettest and the westernmost of all the islands i.e. if you dont count Ni'ihau and other isolated ones where one is not permitted to travel due to political and ecological reasons.
-Kaua'i also hosts the Mt.
-Waialeale, the wettest spot on the earth - yes, wetter than Amazon, Milford Sound and Chirrapunji.
-Having the experience of Fjordland (Nzl) behind us, we were glad that we were better prepared (at least mentally) when the occasional showers threatened to ruin our party.
+Kaua'i is the oldest, greenest, wettest and the westernmost of all the islands i.e. if you don't count Ni'ihau and other isolated ones where one is not permitted to travel due to political and ecological reasons.
+Kaua'i also hosts the Mount Waialeale, the wettest spot on the earth - yes, wetter than Amazon, Milford Sound and Chirrapunji.
+Having the experience of Fiordland (New Zealand) behind us, we were glad that we were better prepared (at least mentally) when the occasional showers threatened to ruin our party.

-We spent the rest of the day driving to the lesser known attractions of the island of which only the Wailua falls and the Kilauea wild life refuge were worth the effort.
-On the following morning we drove to the twin parks of Waimea canyon and Kokee state park.
-The former, named as the grand canyon of the pacific by Mark Twain, is a pretty canyon although it pales in comparison to its role model in everything except perhaps in greenary.
-The latter is where most of the cliffs of Na Pali stop rising and hence houses much hiker friendly trails - all of them leading down to the induvidual valleys of the rugged Na Pali coast.
+We spent the rest of the day driving to the lesser known attractions of the island of which only the Wailua Falls and the Kilauea Wild Life Refuge were worth the effort.
+On the following morning we drove to the twin (state) parks of Waimea Canyon and Kokee.
+The former, named as the Grand Canyon of the Pacific by Mark Twain, is a pretty canyon although it pales in comparison to its role model in everything except perhaps in greenery.
+The latter is where most of the cliffs of Na Pali stop rising and hence houses much hiker friendly trails - all of them leading down to the individual valleys of the rugged Na Pali coast.